clavalpe/chatbot/README.md

 ```

 ## Future Work

-- Add tests for multi-conversation feature.
+- Add tests for multi-conversation feature (lang_chain_client.py module).
+- Implement the ConversationRepository abstract class with a database to add persistence.
+The current implementation stores conversations in memory, which limits scalability and persistence.
+A future implementation will use a database to ensure conversations are not lost when the application restarts.
 - Fine-tune the chatbot's memory management to fit specific needs (e.g., technical support, extensive context, etc.).
 - Measure the latency of user requests.
 - Implement user authentication.